Georgia Home Energy Rebates Hero

 • Savings for Everyone: Achieve at least a 20% energy reduction and qualify for rebates—even if your income exceeds area median income thresholds.

-• Extra Savings for Low-to-Moderate Income Households: Those under 80% of the area median income often see total new system costs reduced to $2,000–$5,000 (a 60–80% discount at purchase).
-Households below 150% AMI qualify for at least $8,000 off a new heating and cooling system at purchase.
+• Extra Savings for Low-to-Moderate Income Households: Households under 150% of the area median income—less than about $175,000 per year for a family of five—can see total new HVAC system costs reduced to $1,000–$5,000, which is a 60%–80% discount at purchase.

 whole company